akamai/edgeworkers-examples/delivery/media/watermarking/README.md

 If you experience any problems, please raise a Github issue or create a pull request with fixes, suggestions, or code contributions.

 #TODO
-- [ ] EW support for ECDH-SS+A128KW decryption algorithm + E2E testing of direct case.
+- [ ] EW support for A256GCM decryption algorithm + E2E testing of direct case.
+Also the spec likely to drop A256GCM algorithm and for with ECDH-SS+A128KW (key type -32) algorithm.
+The discussion can be tracked [here](https://github.com/Dash-Industry-Forum/Watermarking/issues/31)